Day Trip to Bergamo – from Milan, Italy

 • Take the funicular up to Città Alta for the best experience

-• Walk along the Venetian Walls for panoramic views
+• Walk the Venetian Walls for panoramic views

-• Piazza Vecchia is perfect for a coffee break
+• Stop in Piazza Vecchia for a coffee break

 Common Complaints